Bleschke/IOT-Geiger-Counter/README.md

 NOTE: Personal webpage not yet implemented.
 This may be done in the future.

 Future Ideas
+- User prompt on startup on whether or not to connect to wifi and upload data to Adafruit.io
 - WiFi signal strength meter
 - Personal webpage displaying graphs and charts
 - Time display